 - Tolerance for alcohol has grown, hangovers are less likely

 - Social situations without alcohol are less appealing and avoided

 - Avoiding contact or interaction with loved ones

 - Needing alcohol each day to manage

 - Hiding drinking from loved ones and associates

 - Job loss, arrests, legal problems linked to alcohol use

-- Issues with loved ones and associates stemmed from alcohol use bringing forth further abuse or alcohol.
+- Issues with loved ones and associates that stem from alcohol use and brings forth further abuse of alcohol.